yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 The `LRU` scheme, however, orders the textures based on how recently they were used.
 Once the memory is full, the GC starts iterating over the elements of the `LRU` cache, eliminating the textures that haven't been used in the longest time.
-Additionally, the GC now prioritizes eliminating textures that do not need to synchronize with the host memory, and considers all other textures only once these have been emptied from the cache.
+Additionally, the GC now prioritizes eliminating textures that do not need to synchronize with the host memory, and only considers other textures once these have been emptied from the cache.
 These changes make the new Garbage Collector more stable, so we can safely enable it by default for all users.